 We’ve all been there.
 You bought your new plant home and gave it an adorable name.
 In the beginning, it grew furiously.
 But after a while—even with a dedicated watering schedule and constant positive affirmations—it’s stopped growing.
-Well, friends, that’s when it’s time to repot.
+Well, friends, that’s when to repot a plant.

 You’ve probably heard of repotting—aka changing a plant’s soil or potting mix in order to give it new nutrients.
 Or, sizing up the pot size.
 But what if it’s not the right season?
 What if you just need to be patient and give it some time?
 What if you accidentally kill it?

-Here are Nkhensani’s top six signs it’s time to repot your plants.
+Here are Nkhensani’s top six signs that will tell you when to repot a plant

 1. Your Plant Has Roots Everywhere

 Nkhensani says if your plant is root-bound—aka grown into the drainage holes or has roots coming from the top—that’s not a good sign.
 Your plant may not be Virginia Woolf, but even it needs a room of one’s own.
 (Sorry, had to.)

 Unless you’re over-watering or under-watering your plant—or it’s not getting enough sun—Nkhensani says your plant shouldn’t be wilting.
 If its leaves are turning yellow, get it some new soil and watch it start to thrive again.

 You’re one of those plant parents that measures their plant’s growth the way parents draw pencil marks for their kids’ height.
 And that’s okay.
 It’s good to catch things early.